bseverns/homeauto/README.md

 The script is idempotent and safe to rerun; it creates every bind-mounted directory, peeks at `.env` for `MOPIDY_FIFO` and `LIBRESPOT_FIFO`, and drops in Snapcast-ready named pipes (or defaults to `./data/snapcast/fifo/snapfifo_*`).
 If you point those FIFO vars at `/tmp` or some other haunt, the script will happily chase them down and make the pipes there too.

+It also seeds **Unbound**’s starter config under [`config/unbound/`](./config/unbound).
+The main file is [`unbound.conf`](./config/unbound/unbound.conf) and the fragments in [`conf.d/`](./config/unbound/conf.d) carry the access-control and optional forward-zone stubs.
+Hack on those when you want to change who can query the resolver or where it forwards instead of root walking.

 ### 2. Light the stack

 ```bash